 - Going green with the materials

-Back in the days, the idea of using eco-friendly building materials only meant fractionally reducing energy bills.
-After all, some materials can practically minimize the need for using up too much electricity to power an HVAC system due to better insulation and solar energy obstruction.
+Back in the day, the idea of using eco-friendly building materials only meant fractionally reducing energy bills.
+After all, some materials can practically minimize the need to use too much electricity to power an HVAC system due to better insulation and solar energy obstruction.

-But nowadays, the idea of going green means getting an Energy Star rating for the buildings comprised of eco-friendly materials.
-In other words, both government and private authorities are keen on granting tax rebates for homeowners whose properties are accredited with Energy Star or LEED rating.
+But nowadays, the idea of going green means getting an Energy Star rating for buildings comprised of eco-friendly materials.
+In other words, both government and private authorities are keen on granting tax rebates to homeowners whose properties are accredited with an Energy Star or LEED rating.

-The same can be said about real estate investors too.
-In fact, in 2015 a lending company called Fannie Mae drops 4% to 3.9% for any investor whose apartment building qualifies with Energy Star or LEED certification.
-This means over $95,000 savings for a $10 million loan owed for 30 years.
+The same can be said about real estate investors, too.
+In fact, in 2015, a lending company called Fannie Mae dropped 4% to 3.9% for any investor whose apartment building qualifies with Energy Star or LEED certification.
+This means over $95,000 in savings for a $10 million loan owed for 30 years.